-We also ask that all service users who are interested in hormone therapy read the information from the Human Fertilisation & Embryology Authority about trans/non-binary people and fertility preservation: https://www.hfea.gov.uk/treatments/fertility-preservation/information-for-trans-and-non-binary-people-seeking-fertility-treatment/
+We also ask that all service users who are interested in hormone therapy read the information from the Human Fertilisation & Embryology Authority about trans/non-binary people and fertility preservation here.

-This is dependent on a number of factors.
+Not everyone will want to have gender-affirming surgery (or surgeries) but if you do, we’re happy to discuss this with you.
+You will work with our clinical team to decide on the right options for you.
+When this happens is dependent on a number of factors.
 For instance, some people may be joining the TransPlus service having already received a diagnosis of Gender Dysphoria from an approved provider elsewhere.
-If this is the case, it may take less time for that person to be assessed for surgery compared to a person who has never had any formal support around their gender dysphoria.
+If this is the case, it may take less time for that person to be referred for surgery compared to a person who has never had any formal support around their gender.

 By the end of the pilot, we anticipate that all TransPlus users will be discharged from the service and will latterly be under the care of their GP.

 TransPlus offers a safe, efficient service.
-Time between your first and second appointments is usually 2-4 weeks (unless you choose otherwise).
-Some people may choose longer periods between appointments for a number of reasons e.g. to access additional support or services, or to spend more time thinking considering the various options available to them.
+The time between your first and second appointments is usually 2-4 weeks (unless you choose otherwise).
+Some people may choose longer periods between appointments for a number of reasons e.g. to access additional support or services or to spend more time considering the various options available to them.
 We’re a flexible service and we’ll be led by you.

 If you are taking hormones that have not been prescribed to you by a registered medical professional, we can provide blood tests to monitor your hormone levels and the impact of the medication on your body.
 We have walk-in slots available for at 56T every Wednesday evening.